wp-plugins/rssphoto/readme.txt

 == Changelog ==

+v0.6.7

+* Compatibility update for yet another different mime type that means "jpeg"

 v0.6.6

 * Stability update: works "out-of-the-box" with all the feeds I've encountered so far in troubleshooting, except where SimplePie settings need to be changed
+* Performance improvements: removed an http request from the critical path for thumbnail generation
 * When embedded images are small, RSSPhoto will now allow upscaled locally cached thumbnails (previously, images would not be displayed at all)
 * Added support for wordpress.com feeds